 For situations involving unspecified values, avoid depending on equality between potentially distinct values.

-For situations involving bounded errors, avoid the problem completely, by ensuring in other ways that all requirements for correct operation are satisfied before invoking an operation that can result in a bounded error.
+For situations involving bounded errors, avoid the problem completely by ensuring in other ways that all requirements for correct operation are satisfied before invoking an operation that can result in a bounded error.
 See subclause 6.22 Initialization of variables [LAV] for a discussion of uninitialized variables in Ada, a common cause of a bounded error.

 6.56 Undefined behaviour [EWF]